-- (5) Require all mobile, vehicular and Internet-based dispensaries to maintain a business contract with a non-vehicular and non-mobile dispensary, and report all records of commercial activity to said entity. - (6) Require licensees to track all medical cannabis and medical cannabis products and report to the division, as specified by this chapter and any regulations promulgated pursuant to this chapter. - (7) Require all dispensary licensees to obtain a seller's permit from the Board of Equalization to validate the authority of the licensee to sell medical cannabis and medical cannabis products, and to maintain receipts of all sales transactions. - (8) Require that, upon receipt of medical cannabis, manufactured medical cannabis, and medical cannabis products, the dispensary licensee shall request and record evidence that the product has been tested by a laboratory that has been certified and licensed pursuant to this chapter. - (e) Regulations for the wholesale of medical cannabis shall do all of the following: - (1) Require all wholesale licensees to comply with all regulations of the division pursuant to this chapter regarding the wholesale storage and distribution of medical cannabis. - (2) Require the dispensary licensee comply with any other applicable requirements of the division pursuant to this chapter. - (3) Establish criteria for the qualifications of a wholesale licensee, including maximum quantities of medical cannabis that each licensee may store at one time. - (4) Authorize all wholesale licensees to do commercial business with only other licensees of commercial cannabis activity.
-All other licensees under this chapter shall not be required to work only with a wholesale licensee directly. - (5) Require that all medical cannabis and medical cannabis products be tested by the wholesale licensee prior to commercial exchange with a dispensary. - (6) Require licensees to track all medical cannabis and medical cannabis products and report to the Division on Medical Cannabis Regulation and Enforcement, as specified by this chapter and any regulations promulgated pursuant to this chapter.

-(f) All regulations related to transportation of cannabis shall require a medical cannabis licensee to do all of the following:
+- (8) Require that, upon receipt of medical cannabis, manufactured medical cannabis, and medical cannabis products, the dispensary licensee shall request and record evidence that the product has been tested by a laboratory that has been certified and licensed pursuant to this chapter. - (e) Regulations for the wholesale of medical cannabis or medical cannabis products shall do all of the following: - (1) Require all wholesale licensees to comply with all regulations of the division pursuant to this chapter regarding the wholesale storage and distribution of medical cannabis. - (2) Require the wholesale licensee comply with any other applicable requirements of the division pursuant to this chapter. - (3) Establish criteria for the qualifications of a wholesale licensee, including maximum quantities of medical cannabis that each licensee may store at one time. - (4) Authorize all wholesale licensees to do commercial business with only other licensees of commercial cannabis activity.
+All other licensees under this chapter shall not be required to work only with a wholesale licensee directly. - (5) Require that all medical cannabis and medical cannabis products be tested by a laboratory that has been certified and licensed pursuant to this chapter prior to commercial exchange with a dispensary.
+If the licensee has a separate dispensary license, all medical cannabis and medical cannabis products must be tested by a laboratory that has been certified and licensed pursuant to this chapter, prior to retail directly to consumers. - (6) Require licensees to track all medical cannabis and medical cannabis products and report to the Division on Medical Cannabis Regulation and Enforcement, as specified by this chapter and any regulations promulgated pursuant to this chapter. - (f) All regulations related to transportation of cannabis shall require a medical cannabis licensee to do all of the following: - (1) Maintain intrastate operating authority. - (2) Maintain interstate operating authority, for the commercial purposes of the licensee, and only to the extent permitted by federal law. - 39 (3) Be allowed by local jurisdictions to transport medical 40 cannabis, if the licensee is in compliance with this chapter.